 No ‘Recto Verso’

-This may not seem like a big deal, but means that there is no natural delineation running through the centre of your design, no ‘spread’ to run content across, and no option to create a sense of surprise through the act of the page turn.
+This means that unlike a paginated publication there is no natural delineation running through the centre of your design, no ‘spread’ to run content across, and no option to create a sense of rhythm or contrast through the act of the page turn.

-What you have instead is a single sheet that has the potential to be infinitely tall.
-You also have the ability to show and hide content within the page using interactive elements such as tabbed areas, accordions and carousels.
+What you have instead is a single vertically scrollable sheet, that has the potential to be infinitely tall.
+So rhythm and contrast moves from a horizontally segmented experience to a fluid vertical one.
+With web pages you also have the additional ability to reveal and hide content within the page using interactive elements such as tabbed areas, accordions and carousels.

 Users tend to dislike reading large amounts of on-screen text in one go.
 Breaking large blocks of text into easier to manage ‘chunks’ and allocating these to different sections within a layout or even across several pages can alleviate the issue.

 The interactive nature of the web means that users can be given control over the quantity of text they receive.
 If a page presents a summary first, with a link leading to secondary page that offers more detail, then users are given the power to delve deeper, but only if and when they choose to.

 Printed magazines and newspapers will frequently span a mass of text across multiple columns to make it easier to digest.
 This does not work so well on screen, as the ability to scroll leads to the cropping of the top or bottom of each column, making reading between columns unworkable.
 Columns can be used to distinguish different areas within the page heirarchy however, and the use of ‘sidebars’ to hold secondary or tertiary content is common practice.

 All web page elements, regardless of their shape, are rendered within an invisible rectangular box.
 Therefore grid-based design is difficult to avoid!
 The following link will download some paper and Photoshop grids for web design purposes.